Police are searching for the person who set ballot boxes on fire in Washington and Oregon. Here’s what we know

 Authorities looking for ‘suspect vehicle’

-Evidence from the incendiary devices found at the ballot boxes Monday shows the fires are connected to each other, as well as to a third incident October 8, when an incendiary device was placed at a different drop box in Vancouver, said Portland Police Bureau spokesperson Mike Benner.
+Evidence from the incendiary devices found at the ballot boxes Monday shows the fires are connected to each other, as well as the October 8 incident in Vancouver, said Portland Police Bureau spokesperson Mike Benner.

 “We don’t know the motives behind these acts – sounds like a series of three at this point – but we do know that acts like this are targeted and intentional,” Portland Police Bureau Assistant Chief Amanda McMillan said.
 “We are concerned about that intentional act trying to affect the election process.”